gooblicraft/ITCS102-GR1-PROJECT/README.md

 - created excel file for create account ui inputs and for user data management.

 // Tested by Rafael & endozo 4:15 comment "Hello world!"

+# 05/08/2025
+- fix minimal bugs
+- added function in log in
+- added restriction in age

+// Tested by Garcia, comment "sakit mo sa ulo log in"